-6.3 When is a RMR Required?
+6.1.3 When is a Root Mapping Report required?

-Following preliminary assessment of your application, Council may identify the necessity for the submission of a RMR.
+Following preliminary assessment of your application, Council may identify the necessity for the submission of a Root Mapping Report.
 If you have used the Pre-lodgement DA process, the need for these documents will in most cases have been identified at that time.

-6.4 What should be included in a RMR?
+6.1.4 What should be included in a Root Mapping Report?

 The location of excavation lines should be determined by the Arborist undertaking the works in consultation with Council.
-A general guide, however, is that they should be located along the lines where excavation would be necessary to construct the proposed development.
+A general guide however, is that they should be located along the lines where excavation would be necessary to construct the proposed development.